ModernVBERT: Towards Smaller Visual Document Retrievers: Methodology

 Once the language model has learned to process image tokens jointly with text tokens, we specialize models through a contrastive post-training stage designed to enhance the semantic representation of the output embeddings produced by the model \citep{reimers_sentence-bert_2019}.

-\textbf{Post-training Pairs.} The post-training dataset used as starting point in our ablations comprises 118M document-query pairs from the ColPali corpus~\cite{faysse2025colpaliefficientdocumentretrieval} as well as another 118M of natural image-description pairs from the MSCOCO train set~\citep{lin2015microsoftcococommonobjects}.
+\textbf{Post-training Pairs.} The post-training dataset used as starting point in our ablations comprises 118k document-query pairs from the ColPali corpus~\cite{faysse2025colpaliefficientdocumentretrieval} as well as another 118k of natural image-description pairs from the MSCOCO train set~\citep{lin2015microsoftcococommonobjects}.

 \textbf{Contrastive Loss.} We employ the InfoNCE loss~\citep{oord2019representationlearningcontrastivepredictive}, defined as

 where $\mathbf{d^+}$ denotes the positive target for the query $\mathbf{q}$, $\mathcal{N}_\mathbf{q}=\mathcal{N}_\mathbf{q}^{\text{in}} \cup \mathcal{N}_\mathbf{q}^{\text{hard}}$ the set of negative targets (in-batch and hard negatives when mentioned), and $\Phi(\mathbf{q},\mathbf{d})$ a similarity function between the token(s) of the query and the documents.\footnote{We use the last (EOS) token for causal models, and mean pool all sequence tokens for bidirectional encoders for single-vector models.
 Alternatively, we use all document and query tokens without pooling for late interaction matching \citep{faysse2025colpaliefficientdocumentretrieval}.
 Details in Appendix~\ref{appendix:similarity_functions}}.
 For general-domain post-training we compute the loss symmetrically~\citep{radford2021learningtransferablevisualmodels}.